A Christmas Mantel with Faux Brass Nutcrackers!

 Thinking of making your own golden nutcrackers?
 If you scroll down to the end of the post, you will find handy shopping links.

-A mantel decorated for Christmas with gold nutcrackers and green garlands
+A christmas mantel with faux brass nutcrackers and green garlands

 I always love to hear from you!
-Let me know in the comments what you think of my mantel decorated with nutcrackers.
+Let me know in the comments what you think of the living room mantel decorated with nutcrackers.

 Until next time, happy decorating!